Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 \subsection{Optimization Methods}

-As discussed earlier, one viable way to improve the results of an algorithm is to break the data into smaller clusters to reduce the amount of necessary processing power.
-However, it is not out of the question to attempt to build a fundamentally more powerful algorithm, such as an optimization model.
-Optimization problems are problems that involve information and formulations including graphs, movement patterns and permutations, and multiple viable solutions, out of which one ideal solution must be determined by the metrics and constraints of the problem.
+As discussed earlier, one potential way to improve the runtime of an algorithm was to break the data into smaller clusters to reduce the necessary processing power.
+However, attempting to build a fundamentally more powerful algorithm, such as an optimization model, could be more fruitful.
+Optimization problems involve information and formulations, including graphs, movement patterns and permutations, and multiple viable solutions, out of which one ideal solution must be determined by the metrics and constraints of the problem.
 As such, optimization methods are well suited for mission planning problems akin to the one at hand, which aims to map out the best possible course of action for a system of satellites seeking to maximize the number of completed requests.
-Optimization, however, is expensive in terms of both time and computation; consequently, the potential of harnessing the quantum advantage for optimization problems could be especially valuable in discovering and delivering a large speedup for mission planning problems.
+Optimization, however, is expensive in terms of time and computation; consequently, the potential of harnessing the quantum advantage for optimization problems could be especially valuable in discovering and delivering a large speedup for mission planning problems.

 Some research for optimization for space mission planning currently exists.
 For instance, in Ref.~\cite{sez_opt_2019}, the problem of Earth observation from a satellite (EOS) is investigated, focusing on obtaining images of certain areas of the Earth's surface related to customer requests.
-An optimization approach for daily photo selection (DPSP) for EOS is proposed.
-DPSP is related to operational management and planning processes, where each photo ordered by the client brings profit, but not all requests can be satisfied due to some physical and technological limitations.
-The objective is therefore to select a subset of queries for which the profit is maximized, and the proposed algorithm is based on the metaheuristic ant colony optimization algorithm (ACO).
+An optimization approach for EOS's daily photo selection (DPSP) is proposed.
+DPSP is related to operational management and planning processes, where each photo the client orders brings profit.
+Still, not all requests can be satisfied due to physical and technological limitations.
+The objective is, therefore, to select a subset of queries for which the profit is maximized, and the proposed algorithm is based on the metaheuristic ant colony optimization algorithm (ACO).
 Examples based on real data are used as reference problems.
-The results of the calculations show that the proposed algorithm is able to generate competitive and promising solutions.
+The calculations show that the proposed algorithm can generate competitive and promising solutions.